savirsuda/savirsuda.github.io/_posts/2021-2-26-IDOR-to-view-personal-email-addresses-of-more-than-50k-users.md

 **Summary**

-Lets call the target website on which this vulnerability was found as **example.com** for the Privacy of the company.
-The Vulnerability exists in the Forgot-Password Page of **example.com**.
+Lets call the target website as **example.com** and the domain on which this vulnerability was found as **subdomain.example.com** for the Privacy of the company.
+The Vulnerability exists in the Forgot-Password Page of **subdomain.example.com**.
 Basically, while requesting a password change for a user,  a **GET** parameter was sent.
 I was able to manipulate this parameter and was able to view the Personal Email addresses of probably all of the registered users on the website.
-This was a pretty simple bug and a typical case of an [IDOR](https://portswigger.net/web-security/access-control/idor)
+This was a pretty simple bug and a typical case of an [IDOR].(https://portswigger.net/web-security/access-control/idor)

+**Description**

+One day, I was doing Recon using my custom bash script and I had found an Interesting domain.
+The domain was called `subdomain.example.com`.

 ![_config.yml]({{ site.baseurl }}/images/idor-img.PNG)